rd003/BookShoppingCart-Mvc/README.md

 //}
 ```

-Uncomment these line and run the project. `Now stop the project and comment these lines again.`
+Uncomment these line and run the project. `Now stop the project and comment these lines again.` I could automate this process, but source code will differ from the youtube video.
+So I am keeping it as it is.

 2.Now click on login and login with these credentials.